johnymontana/johnymontana.github.io/_posts/2016-06-26-graph-of-thrones-neo4j-social-network-analysis.md

 ![](/public/img/graphs-are-coming.jpg){: .center-image}

-A few months ago, mathematicians [Andrew Beveridge](https://twitter.com/mathbeveridge) and Jie Shan published [Network of Thrones](https://www.macalester.edu/~abeverid/thrones.html) in Math Horizon Magazine where they analyzed a network of character interactions from the novel "A Strom of Swords", the third book in the poopular "A Song of Ice and Fire" and the basis for the Game of Thrones TV series.
-In their paper their detail how they constructed the network of character interactions by using text analysis and entity extraction to find characters mentioned together in the text.
+A few months ago, mathematicians [Andrew Beveridge](https://twitter.com/mathbeveridge) and Jie Shan published [Network of Thrones](https://www.macalester.edu/~abeverid/thrones.html) in Math Horizon Magazine where they analyzed a network of character interactions from the novel "A Storm of Swords", the third book in the popular "A Song of Ice and Fire" and the basis for the Game of Thrones TV series.
+In their paper they detail how they constructed the network of character interactions by using text analysis and entity extraction to find characters mentioned together in the text.
 They then applied social network analysis algorithms to the network to find the most important characters in the network and a community detection algorithm to find clusters of characters.

 <!-- ![](/public/img/got-network-macalester.png)
  /**The network of thrones graph visualization as published in Math Horizon Magazeine.
 [IMAGE CREDIT](https://www.macalester.edu/~abeverid/thrones.html - Image credit)**